Ageras US logo

 Ageras operates as a B2B marketplace platform designed to help small business owners find and connect with qualified accounting, bookkeeping, and tax preparation professionals.
 Founded and based in Philadelphia, PA, the company has grown to serve a significant market segment within the small business finance and accounting services space.
 The company has secured substantial funding between $100M-250M and maintains a team of 101-250 employees, indicating a mature operation with significant market traction.

 Ageras primarily functions as a matching platform rather than a direct service provider.
-The marketplace allows small business owners to discover, compare, and connect with independent accounting professionals, bookkeeping specialists, and tax preparation experts.
+The marketplace allows small business owners to discover, compare, and connect with independent accounting professionals, bookkeeping staff context, and tax preparation experts.
 Rather than delivering accounting services directly, Ageras facilitates the connection between businesses seeking these services and qualified service providers who can meet their specific needs.
 This marketplace model reduces friction in finding qualified accounting help for small businesses.

 The platform distinguishes itself through its focus on matching technology and marketplace efficiency.
 By aggregating accounting and bookkeeping service providers in a centralized online platform, Ageras reduces the time and effort small business owners typically spend searching for qualified professionals.
 The company leverages a matching algorithm approach, suggesting this goes beyond simple directory listings to provide personalized recommendations based on business needs.